khanhvu207/Integer-Java-Virtual-Machine/README.md

 ```
 ## Implementations
 ### Stack
 The stack was implemented accordingly to the *Structured computer organization* by Andrew S. Tanenbaum.
 Each frame is bounded by the **Stack pointer** and **Local variables pointer**.
-For the ease of implementating the stack, I append an object called **MAINREF** at the bottom, which lets us know if we are at the main frame (frame 0) or not.
+For the ease of implementating the stack, I created an array storing local variables for each frame.

 ![stack_img](https://github.com/khanhvu207/Integer-Java-Virtual-Machine/blob/master/img/stack.png)